 - Provide two character references who have known you for a long time but are not related to you.
-Your employer could be one of them, for example.
+Your employer could be one of them, for example, or a neighbour.

 - Have a current St John First Aid certificate.
 The Scouts organise this periodically, or you can contact St John directly; you may already have the qualification through your workplace, if you are a designated firstaider.
 You can arrange this after you receive your warrant, though it is better to get it done early.

-Once you have received your Warrant, there are additional training courses you can optionally take to gain more skills in Scouting, such as certification for activities such as sailing, climbing, caving, and so on, as well as more advanced first aid courses and mental health training
+Once you have received your Warrant, and your Group scarf, there are additional training courses you can optionally take to gain more skills in Scouting, such as certification for activities such as sailing, climbing, caving, and so on, as well as more advanced first aid courses and mental health training

 Note that you are able to start working as an Assistant Leader once the reference checks have been made, but you do not receive your Warrant until you have completed the first training and had your Police check completed.

 Once you have been a Warranted Leader for at least a year, and have completed both training courses and the First Aid course, you receive your Gilwell Woggle.
 After two years, you can optionally take additional SAPD training to gain more skills, and qualify for the ‘Wood badge’ (this is the pair of beads on a string).

 If you want to help out, but do not have the available time to commit to becoming a Leader, then you can still volunteer as a Parent Helper for certain events, such as camps, when we need extra help.
 Parent Helpers are also Police vetted, so if you feel you can help us out, please let a leader know so that the paperwork can be completed.
 Then, you’ll be able to help out at events, under the guidance of a Warranted Leader.